kennyyuen/GemCrush/README.md

 # GemCrush
-/* this project is Gem Crush game*/
+This project is Gem Crush game.